Crispy Roasted Cauliflower is a quick side dish that is versatile enough to stand alone or be used as a topping in pasta, salads or on pizzas.

 - Add some minced garlic, oregano and crushed red pepper for an Italian twist.

-I’d also make you guys a list of meals you can serve this with but the truth is this would work in almost any dish from a side dish to a pasta or salad mix in and even a sandwich filling.
-Actually on that note if you were to slice the cauliflower into a steak instead of the florets and make it about an inch to an inch and a half thick and roast at the same time and temperature you’d have an amazing veggie “patty” alternative.
+I’d also make you guys a list of meals you can serve this with but the truth is this would work in almost any dish from a side dish to a pasta or salad mix-in — even a sandwich filling.
+Actually, on that note, if you were to slice the cauliflower into a steak instead of the florets and make it about an inch to an inch and a half thick and roast at the same time and temperature, you’d have an amazing veggie “patty” alternative.
 Just be sure to toss with some oil and flavor it well.

-A quick last couple of tips for you:
+A quick last couple of Baked Cauliflower tips for you:

 - Do NOT toss out the stalk.
 Slice it up and roast it along with the florets, it is just as tender and delicious.
 Seriously, don’t waste it.